-Research is required for several Chemistry Degrees and is essential for those undergraduates wishing to obtain a Ph.D. in Chemistry after graduation.
+Research is required for several Chemistry Degrees and is essential for students wishing to go on to a Ph.D. program in Chemistry after graduation.
 The Chemistry Department provides extensive opportunities for its Majors to perform independent research under the supervision of a faculty member.
 Research activities span all areas of chemistry, as well as related fields such as Biochemistry and Chemical Physics.
 All interested students are encouraged to participate in research by working in laboratories for academic credit and/or experience.
 Financial support may be available in some cases, but students being paid will not receive course credit.
 A list of faculty associated with the Chemistry Department is provided in Section XIV.